 Sustainability at Bambulah

-Bambulah is run by a small enthusiastic team of perfectionists.
-Founded in the Netherlands, we have grown with a strong sense of taking care of our environment and the people around us.
+A small enthusiastic team of perfectionists runs Bambulah.
+Founded in the Netherlands, we grew up with a strong sense of caring for our environment and our people.
 Together we work every day to live up to our promise to create beautifully designed mosquito nets.
-It is this promise that drives us to continuously improve our products, choice of materials, production methods and ways of working.
+This promise drives us to continuously improve our products, choice of materials, production methods, and working ways.

 Quality over quantity